mitre/fieldmanual/sphinx-docs/Troubleshooting.md

 1. Run the CALDERA server with the `--log DEBUG` parameter to see if there is additional output.
 1. Consider removing the `conf/local.yml` and letting CALDERA recreate the file when the server runs again.

+## Stopping CALDERA

+CALDERA has a backup, cleanup, and save procedure that runs when the key combination `CTRL+C` is pressed.
+This is the recommended method to ensure proper shutdown of the server.
+If the Python process executing CALDERA is halted abruptly (for example SIGKILL) it can cause information from plugins to get lost or configuration settings to not reflect on a server restart.

 ## Agent Deployment

 ### Downloading the agent